Edward Short, Baron Glenamara

-Edward Watson Short, Baron Glenamara, CH, PC (17 December 1912 – 4 May 2012) was a British Labour Party politician and deputy leader of the Labour Party.
+Edward Watson Short, Baron Glenamara, CH, PC (17 December 1912 – 4 May 2012), commonly addressed as Lord Glenamara, was a British Labour Party politician and deputy leader of the Labour Party.
 He was Member of Parliament (MP) for Newcastle upon Tyne Central and served as a minister during the Labour governments under Harold Wilson, before being appointed to the House of Lords shortly after James Callaghan became Prime Minister.

 Following the death of James Allason on 16 June 2011, Short was the oldest living former member of the British House of Commons.
 He died just under a year later, aged 99.
 At the time of his death he was the oldest member of the House of Lords.

 Early career

 Short was born in Warcop, Westmorland.
 His father Charles Short, a draper, was married to Mary.
 Short qualified as a teacher at College of the Venerable Bede, Durham University, before completing a second degree, in law, at London University.
 He taught on Tyneside until enlisting in 1939.
 He served as a Captain in the Durham Light Infantry of the British Army during the Second World War.
-After leaving the army, he returned to teaching, becoming Newcastle branch secretary of the National Union of Teachers and in 1947, head of Princess Louise Boys' School, Blyth.
+After leaving the army he returned to teaching, becoming Newcastle branch secretary of the National Union of Teachers and in 1947, head of Princess Louise Boys' School, Blyth.
+He married Jennie Sewell in 1941, and they had two children.

-Having joined the Labour Party in 1942, Short was elected a councillor on Newcastle City Council in 1948, where he led the Labour Group within two years.
+Short joined the Labour Party in 1942 and was elected a councillor on Newcastle City Council in 1948, where he led the Labour Group within two years.
 He was first elected to Parliament for Newcastle upon Tyne Central at the 1951 general election.
-He was appointed to the Privy Council in 1964, and was made a Companion of Honour in 1976.
+He was appointed to the Privy Council in 1964, and was made a Member of the Order of the Companions of Honour in 1976.